mahmoudmatar01/khaier/README.md

 2. They can post charity cases like families that need help or a person that needs urgent surgery, these cases are shown on the application according to their urgency and the charity needs to select how urgent the case is.
 3. Get notified when the case has been fully donated so that they can proceed with their work.

-##	Non-Functional Requirements
+###	Non-Functional Requirements
 It’s a set of specifications that describe the system’s operation capabilities and constraints.
 1. `Responsiveness`: The app responds quickly to user interactions and page loads, regardless of device or network conditions with a maximum load time of 5 seconds.
 2. `Data Security`: The user’s login information is encrypted using JWT authentication and Password encoders to make sure that intruders cannot access users’ private data like their payment data.
 3. `Availability`: As the Railway server is almost 24/7 available, there might be outages or downtime but it is insignificant and most of the time it would be some maintenance and upgrades in the server which happen in the less busy hours and are pre-announced.

-#  Use Case Diagram
+##  Use Case Diagram
-The following diagram is a depiction of the UML diagram of our project.
+The Use Case Diagram provides a visual representation of the interactions between users and the system.
+Refer to the Use Case Diagram section for a detailed illustration.
 <img src="https://rebekia-api-02084fade382.herokuapp.com/api/v1/auth/images/photo-1c87b029-4bea-413a-9258-cde5616c02a9" />
 Each use case in a use case diagram can have an associated behavior specification that describes the sequence of actions that make up the use case scenario.

-#  ERD Diagram
+##  ERD Diagram
-The following diagram is a depiction of the ERD diagram of our project.
+The Entity-Relationship Diagram (ERD) illustrates the relationships between entities in the database.
+Refer to the ERD Diagram section for a visual representation.
 <img src="https://rebekia-api-02084fade382.herokuapp.com/api/v1/auth/images/photo-9f7e3d5d-ef44-4e37-bb3c-afe84dea9ae1" />